Yazan03/CTF-writeups2025/TFCCTF2025/KISSFIXESS REVENGE/README.md

 **Description:**
 > Okay, NOW ain't nobody gonna solve it.

-For the revenge challenge there is not much changed but, but filtering got harder to bypass let's dig deeper.
+For the revenge challenge there is not much changed but filtering got harder to bypass let's dig deeper.

 This is the new app.py